lenaglass/RacecarNeo-Labs/README.md

 ### Repositories

-The simulator is based on a Unity project.
-It accepts connections from the labs on a special UDP port, returning simulated camera, lidar, and IMU data.
+The simulator is a Unity project.
+This accepts connections from the labs on a special UDP port, returning simulated camera, lidar, and IMU data to the labs (python scripts).

 - Simulator: https://github.com/lenaglass/RacecarNeo-Simulator

-The labs are Jupyter notebooks plus python scripts.
+The labs include Jupyter notebooks a and Python scripts.

 - Labs: https://github.com/lenaglass/RacecarNeo-Labs